MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/es6-features-in-cloudscript.md

 This tutorial shows several tricks you may use in your CloudScript.

 > [!NOTE]
-> Some of the features require `strict` mode.
-Enable this mode by placing the following snippet as the very first line of your CloudScript file:
+> Some of the features require **strict** mode.
+Enable this mode by placing the following code as the very first line of your CloudScript file:
 > `use strict;`

 ## String interpolation